 A stay at Villa Laura is your chance to live out your own Under the Tuscan Sun.
 This ten-bedroom property played the role of the villa Bramasole in the film.
 Just as the fictional villa is given a makeover, Villa Laura was recently renovated with an eye to traditional style and touches of quiet luxury.
 Airy and spacious, it offers a Hollywood-worthy retreat in the Tuscan countryside near the town of Cortona.

 The real-life restoration work on Villa Laura began in 2006.

 The New Kitchen:

+There are 10 bedrooms on the property.
 According to the rental website: